 For analog inputs and outputs, you can use shielded or unshielded wire.
 Shielded wires are recommended if the wiring is placed in a noisy electrical environment.
 Connect the shield to ground only at a RET terminal.

-If the wiring is placed in a noisy electrical environment, shielded wires are recommended for RTD-DI-16 Central IO modules, AS-B server onboard I/Os, and BACnet/IP device onboard I/Os that have the following external connections:
+If the wiring is placed in a noisy electrical environment, shielded wires are recommended for RTD-DI-16 Central IO modules, AS-B server onboard I/Os, RP and MP controller onboard I/Os, and IP-IO modules that have the following external connections:

 RTD temperature input

 It is important to perform the grounding correctly for the following reasons:

 To design a system that is not harmed by detected minor connection errors.

 To design a system that works well and is resistant to EMI.

 To minimize the effects of ground currents that can cause unstable measurements.

 For more information, see Grounding and Power .